Rahm-no/MinatoLoader/README.md

 2. Preprocess the dataset [This step will take ~13 min and 29GB of storage].

     The data preprocessing script is called `preprocess_dataset.py`.
 All the required hyperparameters are already set.
-All you need to do is to invoke the script with correct paths:
+All you need to do is invoke the script with the correct paths:
     ```bash
     python3 preprocess_dataset.py --data_dir /raw_data --results_dir /data
     ```

     The script will preprocess each volume and save it as a numpy array at `/data`.
-It will also display some statistics like the volume shape, mean and stddev of the voxel intensity.
-Also, it will run a checksum on each file comparing it with the source.
+It will also display some statistics like the volume shape, mean, and stddev of the voxel intensity.
+Also, it will run a checksum on each file, comparing it with the source.
 This preprocessing step will produce a numpy array for each image (presented by _x) and its corresponding label(presented by _y).

 ## 🚀 Running the Systems